 Vasectomy reversal success rates and results

-The results from vasectomy reversal are exceptional with the restoration of fertility in over 95% of men and successful pregnancy in up to 80% of couples.
+The results from vasectomy reversal are exceptional with the restoration of sperm in 90% of men and successful pregnancy in the majority of couples.
 This is particularly so when the duration from vasectomy to reversal is less than 10 years and the age of your partner is less than 35 years.

-Success from vasectomy reversal can be measured in three different ways.
-The first is the technical ability to microsurgically resect the site of vasectomy and to re-connect the vas deferens so that it is open at the completion of the operation.
-The second is the practical success of your operation: which means whether the surgery has led to the return of sperm.
-The third and most important is functional success which is whether successful pregnancy is achieved.
+Success from vasectomy reversal is measured in two ways.
+The first is the practical success of your operation: which means whether the surgery has led to the return of sperm.
+The second and most important is functional success which is whether pregnancy is achieved.

 Practical success - Return of sperm

-Sperm returns in approximately 95% of men who have a vasectomy reversal under my care.
-The outcome is higher for those with a shorter time from vasectomy to reversal and less for those with longer durations.
-For those with a vasectomy to vasectomy reversal interval of 10 to 15 years sperm returns in about 90% of the time..
-For men with more than 15 years from vasectomy the success rate is approximately 80%.
-When vasectomy has been present for more than 20 years sperm returns in about 70% of men.
+Sperm returns in approximately 90% of men who have a vasectomy reversal.
+The outcome is higher for those with a shorter time from vasectomy to reversal and less for those with longer duration.
+Even in men who had a vasectomy more than 20 years ago sperm are present in the majority after Vasectomy Reversal.

 Real success - Pregnancy Rates